 Think back to your elementary school days and the first race you probably ever ran: the gym-class mile.
-I you ran track competitively in high school or college, you might have raced the mile; a fast, four-loop race that is surprisingly tough as well as tactical.
-Fast-forward a few years, through the countless 5Ks, dozens of 10Ks and the half-marathons and marathons you’ve completed.
-Racing the mile has likely been an afterthought.
+If you ran track competitively in high school or college, you might have raced the mile; a fast, four-loop race that is surprisingly tough as well as tactical.
+Fast-forward a few years, you’ve done countless 5Ks, dozens of 10Ks and half-marathons and and a handful of marathons, but racing the mile has likely been relegated to a former life.

-Fortunately for those of us who weren’t on the track team, or who would like to return to the simpler racing of our youth, all-comer’s track meets are catching on in the U.S., and most meets offer that famous four-lap footrace.
-It’s also noteworthy that stand-alone, one-mile road races take place all over the country, offering an alternative to long-distance racing and a different way to connect with the sport.
+Fortunately for those of us who would like to return to the simpler racing of our youth, the mile has made a comeback, both the four-lap event at all-comer’s track meets and unique road miles in cities across the country, offering an alternative to long-distance racing and a different way to connect with the sport.

 “The race is hard enough that it takes a great deal of effort, but short enough that anyone feels like they can do it,” says Erik Nedeau, a former 3:57 miler, and the former cross-country and track coach at Amherst College in Massachusetts.
 “A 5K might seem long to some and a marathon too much of an endeavor, whereas knowing that there is a local mile race coming up can be just the motivator.”